AbhinavGavireddi/MLBD_project/README.md

 ---

 ## Overview
-This project provides a modular, reproducible, and extensible NLP pipeline for extracting structured insights from the Yelp Open Dataset.
-It covers every stage from raw data ingestion to advanced analytics, including:
+This project provides a NLP pipeline for extracting structured insights from the Yelp Reviews Open Dataset.
+It covers every stage from raw data ingestion to understanding the sentiment of reviews, including:

-- Aspect-based sentiment analysis (ABSA)
 - Named Entity Recognition (NER)
 - Topic modeling
 - Sentiment classification
-- Automated evaluation and visualizations

-The pipeline is built entirely with open-source tools and is suitable for both research and production use.
-Every component is documented in detail for users of all backgrounds, including novices.
+- Aspect-based sentiment analysis (ABSA)
+- Evaluation

 ---